 Disclosures by portfolio companies Publication of portfolio company reports Communication by private equity firms Other requirements and recommendations The requirements to include enhanced disclosures in the audited annual report and financial statements, and prepare a mid-year update.
 The requirement to publish the audited annual report and financial statements, and a mid-year update in a timely and accessible manner.
 The requirement to make information about the firm available in an annual report on, or through regular updating of, the firm's website.
 The requirements for firms and companies to provide data to the BVCA, to follow established reporting and valuation guidelines and to ensure timely and effective communication.
-There are recommendations for the BVCA relating to research, is covers portfolio companies with accounting ars ending up to and including 30 April 2019. engagement with "private equity- like" entities and fund performance measurement.
+There are recommendations for the BVCA relating to research, This covers portfolio comyears ending up to and in engagement with "private equity- like" entities and fund performance measurement.